space-ship-earth/content-snippets/communications/initial-email.md

 All of us have full lives with various priorities.
 We are prioritizing this project in ours and setting a weekly work meeting on Thursday nights, alternating locations in SF and Oakland.
-If you do not have the bandwidth for this project right now -- we totally understand, and hope we can find a way to make participating easier in the future!
+If you do not have the bandwidth for this project right now -- we totally understand, and we hope we can find a way to make participating easier in the future!

-Please take one of the following actions right now:
+Please take a moment to reply with some form of:
+A: “I am super-excited to help, please add me to your mailing list!”
-- Hit reply and say “Thanks for reaching out, but I’m not interested in helping at this time”.
+B: “Thanks for reaching out, but I’m not interested in helping at this time”.
-- Hit reply and say “I am super-excited to help, please add me to your mailing list!”
-- Add the following event to your calendar: <event link>

 Thanks,
 Igor & Stacey